The becoming, The being & The meanwhile, 2019-2020

 While co-developing the art project called ‘Gardening without borders – Tuinieren zonder grenzen’ (2017) for the Oerol Festival at the Dutch wadden island Terschelling, I learned about human-mediated dispersals (in Dutch antropochoor transport): human activities are responsible for the translocation of vast amounts of organisms.
 We disperse species by moving from one place to another; often unintentionally, for instance by attending a cultural island festival.

 On my way to Terschelling, I had a meeting at KNAW (Royal Dutch Academy of Science) as I was nominated for a residency at NIAS (Netherlands Institute for Advanced Study in the Humanities and Social Sciences).
-I brought with me a collection of Sphagnum moss and put it on the library table as a conversation piece.
+I brought with me a collection of mosses and put it on the library table as a conversation piece.

 Inspiration #3: ethics of appropriations